 Follow the Reuse link that then allows you Download as an .h5p file.
 Save this file in a good food storage bin (e.g. some place on your computer you can find later).

-- Share what you found from the H5P Studio in this form https://forms.gle/iSCKpWtmJ9kdk3ix7
+- Share what you found from the Studio in this form https://forms.gle/iSCKpWtmJ9kdk3ix7

-- Find and share more, or try the Pressbooks Directory method below.
+- Find and share more, or try the OER Directories method below.

-Clint Lalonde shared the directory when we started the H5P/Kitchen project.
-On its own it is incredibly useful for those looking to find open textbooks, as it indicates there are 2000 to search from.
+On its own this directory is incredibly useful for those looking to find open textbooks, as it indicates it includes 3,677 books published across 122 Pressbooks networks.